JulieEich/Filipin-quantification/README.md

 ---

 ## Demo
-A small test dataset is included in `test_dataset/` to illustrate the workflow.
+A small test dataset is included to illustrate the workflow.

 ---